Q: How do I become a volunteer?

 Q: I am a new volunteer.
 Can I choose where I want to work?

-Q: What is the difference between Poppy, Sun Cup and Blazing Star volunteers?
-What are the Theodore Payne Wildflowers?
+Q: What are the Theodore Payne Wild Flowers?
+What is the difference between Poppy, Sun Cup, and Blazing Star volunteers?

-Sun Cup – Volunteers who have completed at least 36 volunteer hours of service and taken Lili Singer’s “California Native Plant Horticulture” class.
+- Sun Cup – Volunteers who have completed at least 36 volunteer hours of service and taken “Right Plant: Right Place” class.

-Blazing Star – Elite volunteers who have completed at least 72 hours of volunteer time, taken at least two classes at TPF, including Lili Singer’s “California Native Plant Horticulture,” and attended our annual Blazing Stars Orientation with TPF staff.
+- Blazing Star – Elite volunteers who have completed at least 72 hours of volunteer time, taken at least two classes at TPF, including “Right Plant: Right Place,” and attended our annual Blazing Stars Orientation with TPF staff.
 These volunteers have attained the skills and knowledge to act as the face of the Foundation and have earned opportunities to work on unique projects with staff.

 Q: If I’m volunteering, may I bring my dog?